-Our surgeons provide a variety of Breast reconstruction options for women with deformities secondary to trauma, infection, as well as lumpectomy (partial removal of breast tissue), mastectomy as a result of breast cancer.
-This surgery is tailored to each woman’s particular case to use implants and existing tissue to shape and contour symmetrical and aesthetically pleasing breasts.
+Our surgeons provide a variety of breast reconstruction options to correct deformities secondary to trauma and infection, as well as a lumpectomy (partial removal of breast tissue) and mastectomy as a result of breast cancer.
+This surgery is tailored to each woman’s particular case and uses implants and existing tissue to shape and contour symmetrical and aesthetically pleasing breasts.

 Click on the button below to view our gallery of real patients.click here to learn more

 The timing of your surgery is an important consideration.
 You have the option of having your breast reconstruction at the same time as your mastectomy or waiting until after you have healed.
 In some cases, the surgery must be postponed for radiation or chemotherapy after the mastectomy.
 If you have already completed one of these therapies or are not scheduled to have them, you can choose to have the reconstruction at the same time as your mastectomy.
 Most women in this situation prefer immediate reconstruction so they can heal from both surgeries at the same time and not have to undergo another surgical procedure months or years down the road.
 Also, many women do not want to live without breasts for any longer than necessary.
 Some women feel they can heal emotionally as well as physically from their breast cancer more completely when they have their reconstruction completed at the time of mastectomy.

 However, other women choose to delay the surgery due to personal preference or until they know they are completely in remission.
 There is no time limit regarding breast reconstruction.
 It can be completed months or years after a mastectomy and should never be rushed.
 Breast reconstruction is an emotional process, and patients should only pursue treatment when they are completely ready.

 Before your procedure, we will examine you and consult with both you and your oncologist to devise a surgical plan that is most advantageous for you.